What is Medicare Supplement Plan G?

 If you do come down with a chronic condition that requires regular care or have an inpatient stay, Plan G has great coverage.
 Remember, for all inpatient stays, it covers all your hospital expenses, including the big hospital deductible, which is more than $1,400 per A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
 With each new benefit period, the beneficiary is charged a new benefit....

-For your outpatient care, Medicare Plan G pays everything except the first $198.
+For your Outpatient Care is medical care that does not require an overnight stay at the hospital.
+Medicare Part B provides coverage for Outpatient Care...., Medicare Plan G pays everything except the first $198.
 This is the Part B deductible that will pay yourself each year.
 Once you’ve met the deductible, Medicare Supplement G pays all of your remaining costs.
 Medicare pays the first 80% of your outpatient expenses and your Medigap plan pays the remaining 20%.

 If you are just starting your research into Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage...., you might also read what Medicare covers, before you choose which supplemental coverage is right for you.